The Authorship Dilemma: Alphabetical or Contribution?: Indivisible Budgets

 It has been argued that alphabetical ordering is unfair~\cite{Lake}, as it gives the same credit to all authors even when they do not contribute equally.
-Our results show that both alphabetical and contribution-based ordering can result in substantial degrees of unfairness.
-There is no single contribution scheme that is best for all coalitions.
-Yet unfairness can actually be \emph{greater} when using contribution-based ordering than when the alphabetical ordering scheme is applied.
-That is, the worst case loss due to unfairness is higher when using contribution-based ordering than when ordering authors alphabetically.

-The fundamental difficulty is that in research communities, the contribution scheme is fixed.
-Even listing authors by contribution is not informative enough, since the members of the community have a predetermined notion of the proportion of work contributed by each author.
-While in some communities the second author is assumed to have done moderately less than the first, in others, the contribution of the second author is considered to be negligible compared with that of the first.
-Whatever the case may be, authors do not typically get to choose the contribution vector, since that would require changing the perception of the entire community.
-Consequently, in most cases, some degree of unfairness is inevitable.
+However, the fundamental difficulty leading to free riding is that the contribution scheme is fixed, not whether it is alphabetical or contribution-based.

+Even when authors are ordering by contribution, members of academic communities have predetermined notions of the proportion of work contributed by each author\footnote{For instance, while in some communities the second author is assumed to have done moderately less than the first, in others, the contribution of the second author is considered to be negligible compared with that of the first.}.
+Authors cannot choose the contribution vector, as doing so would require changing the perception of the entire community.

+We show that the use of a fixed contribution vector necessarily leads to the free riding effect.
+In addition, the degree of free riding admitted by alphabetical ordering is \emph{not} the worst possible.